surgiie/transformer/README.md

 ```
 ### Optional Transformation/Blank Input
-Sometimes you may only want to transform a value if the value isnt null or "blank": You can specify `?` anywhere in the chain of functions to specify if the we should break out of processing functions, often this should be defined in front of all your functions:
+Sometimes you may only want to transform a value if the value isnt null or "blank".
+You can specify a `?` anywhere in the chain of functions to specify if we should break out of processing functions when the input is blank.
+Often times, this should be defined in front of all your functions:

 ```php
 $input = ['first_name'=>null];